wp-plugins/accessibility-widget/readme.txt

 Not tested, but theoretically yes, you can.
 Follow the Manual installation steps in the Installation section for details.

 == Changelog ==

+= 1.2.1 =
+* Debugged controller text to allow a single character/word or multiple character/word (but multiple characters MUST match the amount of font-size used).

 = 1.2 =
 * Added option to customise controller text, i.e. the words you click on to change the text size.